-- (1) 'personal data' means any information relating to an identified or identifiable individual ('data subject'); - (2) 'data processing' means any operation which is performed on personal data, including the collection, storage, alteration, retrieval, making available or destruction of such data; - (3) 'data controller' means any organisational entity within EMBL represented by an individual responsible for this entity and its data processing, having decision-making power regarding the entity's data processing and determining the purposes and means of processing alone, or jointly with other entities: - (4) 'organisational entity' means any entity which can be depicted in an organigram; - (5) 'recipient' means an individual or a legal entity or similar body to whom data are disclosed or made available; - (6) 'data processor' means an individual or a legal entity or similar body which processes personal data on behalf of the data controller; - (7) 'genetic data' means personal data relating to the inherited or acquired genetic characteristics of a natural person which result from the analysis of a biological sample from the natural person in question, in particular chromosomal or deoxyribonucleic acid (DNA) analysis; - (8) 'data protection officer' means the officer established in Article 16; - (9) 'data protection committee' means the committee established in Article 20.
+- (1) "personal data" means any information relating to an identified or identifiable individual ('data subject'); - (2) "data processing" means any operation which is performed on personal data, including the collection, storage, alteration, retrieval, making available or destruction of such data; - (3) "data controller" means EMBL, the entity that determines alone the purpose and means of personal data processing; - (4) "joint data controller" means the entities, including EMBL, that jointly determine the purpose and means of personal data processing; - (5) "consent" means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which the data subject, by a statement or by a clear affirmative action, signifies agreement to processing of personal data relating to him or her; - (6) "process owner", regardless of the different terminology used across EMBL sites, means the person who has the responsibility and authority for designing, implementing and managing a particular process and exercises decision making power regarding data processing, including determination of the purposes and means of processing, and who is responsible for the design and implementation of technical and organisational measures in that particular process; - (7) "personal data breach" means any incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+This includes breaches that are the result of both accidental and deliberate causes: - (8) "health-related data" means personal data relating to the physical or mental health of the data subjects; - (9) "scientific research data" means any personal data created, generated, received and/ or processed in the context of scientific research projects; - (10) "recipient" means an individual or a legal entity or similar body to whom data are disclosed or made available; - (11) "data processor" means an individual or a legal entity or similar body which processes personal data on behalf of the data controller: - (12) "genetic data" means personal data relating to the inherited or acquired genetic characteristics of a natural person which result from the analysis of a biological sample from the natural person in question, in particular chromosomal or deoxyribonucleic acid (DNA) analysis; - (13) "data protection officer" means the officer established in Article 19; - (14) "data protection strategy board" means the board established in Article 22; - (15) "data protection committee" means the committee established in Article 23.